fbrowther/Web-Scraping-Challenge/README.md

 ## Part2: MongoDB

-After scraping all the required information for the HTML page, a database was created in MongoDB (mission_to_mars) to store the scraped data from the URLs above.
-This data will be updated as one clicks 'Get Latest Mars Data' on the html page.
+After scraping all the required information for the HTML page, a database in MongoDB (mission_to_mars) was created, to store the scraped data from the URLs above.
+This data will be updated as one clicks 'Get Latest Mars Data' button on the final html webpage.

 ## Part3: Flask Application